ayotundeakinsola/second-milestone-project/README.md

 # Acknowledgements
-The dataset is gotten from Kaggle website: [Kaggle](https://www.kaggle.com/PromptCloudHQ/imdb-data "Kaggle") I received inspiration for this project from this website: [judyartofmakeup](http://www.judyartofmakeup.nl/nl/ "judyartofmakeup")
+* The dataset is gotten from Kaggle website: [Kaggle](https://www.kaggle.com/PromptCloudHQ/imdb-data "Kaggle")

+* I learnt how to build a stacked bar graph from this website: [jsfiddle](https://jsfiddle.net/jhr5nm17/ "jsfiddle")